Alibibib/s-mern-playlist/README.md

 ### 4. Upload Music

+**Option 1: Using Frontend (Recommended)**
+- Login to the frontend at `http://localhost:3000`
+- Navigate to Songs page
+- Use the upload form to upload music files

+**Option 2: Using Legacy HTML Interface**
-Open `upload-music.html` in your browser:
+- Open `upload-music.html` in your browser
 - Enter your JWT token
 - Fill in song details (title, artist, duration)
 - Select an audio file